agents-go

 })

-agents.PromptFunc(func(ctx, rc, agent) (*agents.Prompt, error)) computes the prompt per run from the context — the counterpart of Python’s DynamicPromptFunction.
+Agent.Prompt is a func type too — assign func(ctx, rc, agent) (*agents.Prompt, error) to compute the prompt per run from the context.
+StaticPrompt hands every run its own copy of the Prompt, Variables map included, so rewriting a variable for one run neither leaks into later runs nor races with concurrent ones.
 Only the OpenAI Responses backend honors Prompt; other backends ignore it.
 This is distinct from MCP server prompts (server.GetPrompt), which fetch prompt text to use as instructions.

 Structured output types